 For more information on how to file a written complaint, call the Privacy Office at 206-448-2422.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services Office for Civil Rights.
 We will not retaliate against you if you file a complaint about our privacy practices.

 Changes to Privacy Practices

 We may change the terms of this notice at any time.
-If we change any of the privacy practices described in this notice, we will post the revised notice on our Web site, at www.ghc.org and in Group Health medical facilities.
-We may also give you additional information about our privacy practices in other notices we provide.
+If we change any of the privacy practices described in this notice, we will post the revised notice on our website at ghc.org and in Group Health medical facilities.
+We may give you additional information about our privacy practices in other notices we provide.